SWorster/MistySURF2023/JavaScript programs/JavaScript Tutorials/JavaScriptTutorial.md

 This project requires the `lightSocket.js` file, which can be added as explained above.

 > **Note**
 > This tutorial originally used the `LocomotionCommand` event.
-This event does not work as intended, because it does not send a message when Misty’s velocity is 0 and the code fails to terminate.
+This event does not work as intended, because it does not send a message when Misty’s velocity is 0; the code fails to terminate as a result.
 Instead, we will use `DriveEncoders`.
 Feel free to peruse the [documentation](https://docs.mistyrobotics.com/misty-ii/web-api/tutorials/#using-sensors-websockets-and-locomotion) this code was based on, but be aware that it does not function.

 Start by declaring Misty’s IP: